eclements/portalcheckmini/INSTALL.md

 2.1 Select "InfluxDB" type.
 2.2 Configure it with "Basic AUthentication" to point to your InfluxDB instance created in "Server Side" above.
-3. **Create a new Grafana dashboard** by **importing** the PortalCheckMini template (click + icon and then import)
+3. **Create a new Grafana dashboard** by **importing** the PortalCheckMini template (click + icon and then import) 3.1 Use the [template provided](https://github.com/eclements/portalcheckmini/blob/master/grafana/Synthetic%20Dashboard%20for%20Java%20Selenium%20Robot%20-%20PortalCheckMini.json) in the /grafana folder in this repo.
 4. Set the dashboard **datasource** to **portalcheckmini_monitoring_results**, the datasource you just created.
 5. You should see your Robot Dashboard in Grafana.